strongself/fabricio/README.md

-  client.app.all # Returns all applications on your account client.app.get('app_id') # Returns information about specific application client.app.crashfree('app_id', '1478736000', '1481328000' 'all') # Returns application crashfree for a given period of time client.organization.get # Returns information about your organization
+  client.app.all # Returns all applications on your account client.app.get('app_id') # Returns information about specific application client.app.crashfree('app_id', '1478736000', '1481328000' 'all') # Returns application crashfree for a given period of time client.organization.all # Returns information about your organizations
   ```

 3. If you want to check the exact server output for a model, you can call `json` method on it: